 Dunbar High Street is a stunning attraction in itself.
 With a breadth fit for marching battalions it still has a wonderful sense of history with its closes (reminiscent of Edinburgh) and historic shopfronts.

 The wide pavements and sunny disposition means it offers locals and residents alike a perfect environment for browsing, shopping and eating.
-On the High Street, John Muir’s Birthplace and the Town House Museum provide an insight into the long history of the town.
+Also on the High Street, the John Muir’s Birthplace and the Town House Museum provide an insight into the long history of the town.
 Local maps are available from a number of shops and East Beach, the Harbour and the clifftop trail are within easy reach if you wish to extend your walk.

 10K Race (April)